Affiliate links on Android Authority may earn us a commission. Learn more.

 Check the remote for physical damage

-Loose buttons and other physical damage might cause the Samsung remote not to work.
-Remove the batteries from the remote and slowly press every button on the remote.
+Loose buttons and other physical damage might cause the Samsung remote to not work.
+Remove the batteries from the remote and slowly press every button.
 Stuck dust and debris might cause the controls to malfunction, and this is a good way to clear some of it out.

 If the remote is damaged and not working, your only option is to get a replacement.
 Samsung doesn’t directly sell TV remotes on its website.
 Instead, depending on your TV model, you will find multiple options on the Samsung Parts website.
 Use the TV user manual to find the exact model number to sort through the long list quickly.